-Name Value When defined ARM_FEATURE_CMSE num Indicates the availability of the ARMv8-M Security Extensions related extensions: 0 The ARMv8-M TT instruction is not available.
-1 The TT instruction is available.
+Name Value When defined ARM_FEATURE_CMSE num Indicates the availability of the ARMv8-M Security Extensions related extensions: The ARMv8-M TT instruction is not available.
+The TT instruction is available.
 It is not part of ARMv8-M Security Extensions, but is closely related.
-3 The ARMv8-M Security Extensions for secure executable files is available.
+The ARMv8-M Security Extensions for secure executable files is available.
 This implies that the TT instruction is available.
-See 6.5 TT instruction intrinsics on page 6-185 for more information.
+See 6.5 TT instruction intrinsics on page 6-196 for more information.
 ARM_FEATURE_CRC32 1 Set to 1 if the target has CRC extension.
 ARM_FEATURE_CRYPTO 1 Set to 1 if the target has cryptographic extension.
-ARM_FEATURE_DIRECTED_ROUNDING 1 Set to 1 if the directed rounding and conversion vector instructions are supported.Only available whenARM_ARCH >= 8.
+ARM_FEATURE_DIRECTED_ROUNDING 1 Set to 1 if the directed rounding and conversion vector instructions are supported.
+Only available whenARM_ARCH >= 8.
 ARM_FEATURE_DSP 1 Set for 32-bit targets only.
 Set to 1 if DSP instructions are supported.
 This feature also implies support for the Q flag.
+Note This macro is deprecated in ACLE 2.0 for A-profile.
+It is fully supported for M and R-profiles.
 ARM_FEATURE_IDIV 1 Set to 1 if the target supports 32-bit signed and unsigned integer division in all available instruction sets.
 ARM_FEATURE_FMA 1 Set to 1 if the target supports fused floating-point multiply-accumulate.
 ARM_FEATURE_NUMERIC_MAXMIN 1 Set to 1 if the target supports floating-point maximum and minimum instructions.
 Only available whenARM_ARCH >= 8.
-ARM_FEATURE_QBIT ATURE_QBIT 1 Set for 32-bit targets only.
+ARM_FEATURE_QBIT 1 Set for 32-bit targets only.
 Set to 1 if the Q (saturation) flag exists.
+Note This macro is deprecated in ACLE 2.0 for A-profile.
 ARM_FEATURE_SAT 1 Set for 32-bit targets only.
 Set to 1 if the SSAT and USAT instructions are supported.
-This feature also implies support for the Q flag. --Note - This macro is deprecated in ACLE 2.0 for A-profile.
+This feature also implies support for the Q flag.
+Note This macro is deprecated in ACLE 2.0 for A-profile.